-Property and equipment are recorded at cost less accumulated amortization.
+Property and equipment are recorded at cost less accumulated amortization and impairment or write-down, if applicable.
 Cost is determined as the expenditure directly attributable to the asset at acquisition, only when it is probable that future economic benefits will flow to the Company and the cost can be reliably measured.
-When an asset is disposed of, its carrying cost is derecognized.
-All repairs and maintenance costs are charged to the statement of comprehensive income (loss) during the financial period in which they are incurred.
+All repairs and maintenance costs are charged to the statement of comprehensive (loss) income during the financial period in which they are incurred.
 Amortization over the estimated useful life of assets is provided on the following bases and annual rates: